 NHS Bristol, North Somerset and South Gloucestershire Clinical Commissioning Group (CCG) uses social media as one tool in its efforts to communicate clearly, quickly and in an engaging manner to people interested in our work.

-You can follow us on Twitter or on Facebook.
-You do not need a Twitter or Facebook account to view these pages.
+You can follow us on Twitter, Facebook, Instagram or LinkedIn.
+You do not need a Twitter, Facebook or Instagram account to view these pages however you will need a LinkedIn account to view our LinkedIn page.

 Our social media accounts are managed by the communications team.